 - Close the Veeam Backup & Replication console.

-- Stop all services that begin with Veeam.
+- Stop all services that begin with the word Veeam.

 - Open the Task Manager on the Veeam Server and kill all VeeamAgent.exe processes.